 René Clément’s classic thriller Les félins (1964) finds Alain Delon, as Marc, trapped in the toils of Barbara (Lola Albright) and Melinda (Jane Fonda).
 The sure handed direction, the cinematography, by Henri Decaë, the music, by Lalo Schifrin, the onscreen chemistry of the cast, the costumes, by Pierre Balmain, all render a great mise en scène.
 Alain Delon was at the height of his sullen beauty and sartorial elegance in the 1960s and even though I will not specifically talk about him in this blog post, his classic, understated style will quietly make its presence felt, complementing the beautiful wardrobes of the female characters.

-The little black dress.
 Pierre Balmain was one of the designers who, along with Christian Dior and Jacques Fath, had mostly influenced the fashion of the ’50s, coined as the “New Look” by Harper’s Bazaar.
 But the sheath dress (below) was another signature style of his, and which, with its slender lines, I much prefer to the stiffened shapes of the New Look.
 Remember Brigitte Bardot’s beautiful red dress in And God Created Woman, designed by the same Pierre Balmain?

 The little black cocktail dress worn by Lola Albright.
 Beautiful neck- and back-line.